 First, Kik seems like its an app that kids and people with Android phones use.
 Those are two groups of people I generally try to avoid because they’re not as bright as the rest of us and they have much lower standards.
 Donald Duck is not funny.

 Second, Todd is telling me that the people who use Kik really like it because they can see when someone has read their message.
 Do these people have such shitty friends that they need to talk through a special app in order to police whether or not they’re being avoided or lied to?

 And third, I began asking myself a list of questions about where the app came from.
 Who built it and why?

 iMessage is famously end-to-end encrypted, meaning that when one user sends a message to another it creates a unique key between those two devices.
 Without the access to both devices and the passwords to both, not even Apple or the National Security Agency can read those messages.
 Several manufacturers’ built-in messaging services are like this, so why trust a third party?

-Seriously, who is this third party that built this poorly-designed app with a crappy logo which is handling billions of messages between millions of users, many of whom seem to be very young?
+Seriously, who is the third party that built this poorly-designed app with a crappy logo that is handling billions of messages between millions of users, many of whom seem to be very young?